-The modular, interchangeable components of the RACKBLOCKS system rest securely on aluminum and steel frames, yet can be easily repositioned…tool-free…at any time, even hot-swapped (!), making revising equipment placement or moving entire operator positions easy.
-The frames feature T-slot tracks for attaching monitor arms and mounts, speaker shelves, lighting, or accessories, and are built in standard sizes which can be combined and reconfigured in many ways.
-Corner wedge modules allow for building wrap-around configurations, and worksurfaces are easily replaceable, when equipment upgrades require new cutouts and details; these ADA-compliant consoles can even be fully disassembled, and with elements added as needed, be entirely rebuilt to suit new requirements; it’s a future-proof system.
+The modular, ADA-compliant, interchangeable components of the RACKBLOCKS system rest securely on aluminum and steel frames, yet can be easily repositioned…tool-free…at any time, even hot-swapped (!), making revising equipment placement or moving entire operator positions easy.
+The frames are built in standard sizes which can be combined and reconfigured in many ways, and all feature T-slot tracks for attaching monitor arms and mounts, speaker shelves, lighting, or accessories.
+Corner wedge modules allow for building wrap-around configurations, and worksurfaces are easily replaceable when equipment upgrades require new cutouts and details.
+RACKBLOCKS consoles can even be fully disassembled, and with components added or removed, be entirely rebuilt to suit new requirements; it’s a future-proof system.

 Now in its second generation, the RACKBLOCKS Modular Console System has become the predominant method of creating consoles and technical furniture for Eastboard Consoles’ clients.